calliope-project/module_pv_wind/README.md

-# PV and wind area potentials and capacity factors
+# PV and wind capacity factors

-This data module produces area potentials and capacity factors for PV and wind at arbitrary spatial resolution.
+This data module produces capacity factors for PV and wind at arbitrary spatial resolution.

 A modular `snakemake` workflow built for [`clio`](https://clio.readthedocs.io/) data modules.